 - Useful Links Relating To A Pedestrian Hit By A Car Claim

-Eligibility Requirements For Pedestrian Injury Claims
+Eligibility Requirements For Pedestrian Accident Injury Claims

 Every road user, including motorists and pedestrians, owe each other a duty of care to use the roads safely and responsibly to avoid causing harm to each other.
 They must also adhere to the rules and regulations found within the Road Traffic Act 1988 and the Highway Code as part of their duty of care.